 It can work for many, but it does not work for many at the same time.
-It all depends on how realistic expectation about being own boss is.
-You firstly need to know what makes you happy and what you think you will gain by being own boss and make sure that there is congruence.
+It all depends on how realistic the expectation about being your own boss is.
+You first need to know what makes you happy and what you think you will gain by being your own boss and make sure that there is congruence.

 You then need to do a reality check to ensure your expectations are realistic and achievable.
 Just beware – what you think will make you happy does not necessarily make you happy in reality.

 It is also important that you put in place policies and procedures that will get you what you want.
 For example, I have a policy of no more than twice a week outside hour commitments (meetings, coaching sessions with a client, attending seminars and workshops, etc.).

 An outside hour means before 9 am or after 5 pm on weekdays and all weekends.
 This ensures that I keep a work/life balance and also forces me to prioritize my commitments, and assess importance based on longer-term goals rather than short-term or emotional/impulsive decision-making.